-After compilation the prudent thing to do is to test SimpleITK to ensure that your build is stable and suitable for installation and use.
-The following commands execute the SimpleITK tests.
+After compilation the prudent thing to do is to test SimpleITK to ensure that the build is stable and suitable for installation and use.
+To enable testing the cmake BUILD_TESTING variable must be enabled during the build process.
+Then the following commands execute the SimpleITK tests.

 On Windows you will need to specify configuration.
 Typically that would be the Release configuration, as such: